by Darla Noble

 1 Corinthians 13:13

 While Granny’s memory and ability to function on her own slipped away, her faith and her unconditional love for me did not.
-Each and every day during the last two or three years of her life she would repeatedly say, “I just pray every day God will take me soon.”
+Every day during the last years of her life, she would repeatedly say, “I just pray that God will take me soon.”

-That is what she would say, until mid to late October until the first signs of spring in March.
-During those months she would say, “I pray God will take me, but I pray he’ll wait ‘til spring so you don’t catch cold standing outside at the cemetery.”
+From mid- to late October until the first signs of spring in March, she would say, “I pray God will take me, but I pray He’ll wait ‘til spring so you don’t catch cold standing outside at the cemetery.”

-Pray: God, open my heart, soul, and mind to know Your love and help me share it with others.
-In Jesus’ name, I pray, amen.
+Please open my heart, soul, and mind to know Your love and help me share it with others.
+In Jesus’ name I pray, Amen.